maxlindmark/scaling/README.md

 ## How to replicate our analyses

 ### Data
-'data': Contains data (.xlsx) on metabolic rate, maximum consumption rate, growth rate and optimum temperature for growth.
+`data`: Contains data (.xlsx) on metabolic rate, maximum consumption rate, growth rate and optimum temperature for growth.
 For info on how these data were compiled, see Appendix SX.

 **R/exploration**: Contains code for exploring data and filtering data for modelling